 Characteristics of the study programme

-The program focuses on the full breadth of cardiovascular research.
-From clinical disciplines, it includes cardiology, paediatric cardiology, cardiac surgery, angiology, vascular surgery, vascular neurology – as well as related theoretical and preclinical disciplines, respectively. their parts dealing with cardiovascular research – anatomy, biology, embryology, histology, physiology and pathophysiology, medical chemistry and biochemistry, pathology, pharmacology, microbiology, medical immunology, preventive medicine and epidemiology).
+The programme focuses on the full breadth of cardiovascular research.
+From clinical disciplines, it includes cardiology, paediatric cardiology, cardiac surgery, angiology, vascular surgery, vascular neurology – as well as related theoretical and preclinical disciplines, respectively.
+Their parts dealing with cardiovascular research – anatomy, biology, embryology, histology, physiology and pathophysiology, medical chemistry and biochemistry, pathology, pharmacology, microbiology, medical immunology, preventive medicine and epidemiology).

-The broader topics listed below will be specified by individual members of the SAB and subsequently by individual tutors.
+The broader topics listed below will be specified by individual members of the SAB and subsequently by individual supervisors.

 - Acute coronary syndromes

 - Acquired and hereditary diseases of the myocardium and pericardium